We have tools and information to help you reach your savings target.

 Read about how to budget by managing your money day to day.

 Keep your budget clear and simple and review it often.
-Your savings will build over time as you add to it.
-It’s important to save for emergencies.
-Like unexpected dentist visits or car repairs.
+Your savings will build over time as you add to them.
+It’s important to save for emergencies, like unexpected dentist visits or car repairs.
 Having some savings, big or small, will help you cope with whatever the future brings.

 Don’t forget to check your bank statements or transaction histories.
 This will show if you can adjust or cancel direct debits you no longer need.

 Valerie was trying to make some small savings so she could buy new school shoes for her daughter.
-She checked her bank statements and found a direct debit for a gym she hadn’t been to for a year.
-So she cancelled her gym membership, saving herself $25 per week.
+She checked her bank statements and noticed her monthly phone bill was quite expensive.
+She found a cheaper deal that met her needs and was able to reduce her phone bill, saving herself $30 a month.
 She bought the school shoes and put the rest of the money into an online savings account.

 A savings plan will help you reach your savings goals.
 You don’t have to have a large savings goal.
 Small goals are just as good.

-You can use the Australian Securities & Investments Commission’s (ASIC) MoneySmart savings goals calculator to help you.
+You can use the savings goals calculator on the Moneysmart website to help you.
 It shows you how long it will take to reach your goal and how much you’ll need to save.

 - cut back on buying things you don’t really need